thedevelobear/thedevelobear.com/content/post/performance.md

 >
 > ~ Daft Punk

 Developers should minify and obfuscate their code before deploying it to production.
 This rule itself is perfectly fine and obvious to most developers; however what if the minified bundle is still big enough to cause delays while fetching it from the server?
 Simple minification is fine for smaller React apps, but if you see that fetching it takes too much time, you should take a look at code splitting, which is Webpack’s built-in feature.
-It breaks the JavaScript code into smaller chunks which are faster to deliver to client.
+It breaks the JavaScript code into smaller chunks which are faster to deliver to the client.

 The code splitting topic is quite extensive and I could probably write a separate post about it, so as long as I don’t have one, you can use the guide from the official [Webpack docs](https://webpack.js.org/guides/code-splitting/).